moggs2/decide-ai-ic-challenge/README.md

 | 256 | 91.77B | 93.05B | 95.58B | 100.66B |
 | 512 | 196.22B | 197.77B | 200.80B | 206.88B |
 | 1024 | 445.26B | 445.26B | 445.26B | 445.26B |

+The ratio one cycle to one instruction should be 1 cycle x 10.